This article is part of our Business Planning Guide—a curated list of our articles that will help you with the planning process!

 Internal plans are not intended for banks, outside investors, or other third parties.

 Operations plan or annual plan: Track goals and monitor progress

 Operations plans or annual plans tend to be a lot like a Lean Plan with another name.
 Like the Lean Plan, an operations plan includes specific implementation milestones, project deadlines, and responsibilities of team members and managers.

 This is the plan used for staying on track to meet your goals as a business.
 Planning for your goals as a business allows your company to assign priorities, focus on results, and track your progress.
 Your operations plan covers the inner workings of your business.
 It outlines the specifics of who should be doing what, and when they should be doing it.

 Of course, cash flow figures prominently here as well.
 For example, your milestones will need to have sufficient funding for their implementation, and you’ll need to track your progress so you know how much you’re spending.

-However, an internal plan used to set up the steps for growth or expansion that is funded internally could skip these descriptions.
+However, an internal growth plan used to set up the steps for growth or expansion that is funded internally could skip these descriptions, just like a Lean Plan.
 It might not be necessary to include detailed financial projections for the company overall, but it should at least include detailed forecasts of sales and expenses for the new venture or product.